Financial-Times/dotcom-page-kit/packages/anvil-middleware-ft-app-context/readme.md

 # @financial-times/anvil-middleware-ft-app-context

-This package provides an [Express] compatible middleware which appends the [FT app context] to each request preconfigured with details automatically inferred from the running application.
+This package provides an [Express] compatible middleware which appends the [FT app context] to each request and configures it with details automatically inferred from the running application.

 [Express]: https://expressjs.com/
 [FT app context]: ../anvil-ft-app-context/